 Grampians Walkway is the most popular track on Grampians.
 Beginning at the uphill end of Collingwood St on the edge of central Nelson, the walkway climbs the ridge to the TV repeater station at the summit (390 m).
 It is great as a return trip and it can also be combined with other Grampians tracks to create a longer circuit.
 The walkway involves a reasonable amount of climbing, though spectacular views of the central city and Tasman Bay are on offer.

-|Length: 4.8 km return to Summit; 5.5 km return via Kānuka Track||Time Required: Allow 1-2 hr|
+|Length: 4.8 km return to summit; 5.5 km return to summit via Kānuka Track on return leg||Time Required: Allow 1-2 hr|

 |Start Elevation: 55 m||Max Elevation: 390 m|

 |Dog Access: Dogs are permitted but must be on leash||Links to: All other Grampians tracks|